Finnish Society for Human-Animal Studies

 Trace journal

 Trace is a peer-reviewed, fully open access online journal that provides a forum for the discussion of human-animal relations from social and cultural perspectives.
 The scientific journal publishes original research articles, lectiones praecursoriae, and conference reports, as well as reviews on books, art exhibitions, films, and other media.
-Trace accepts submissions in Finnish, English, and Swedish.
+Submissions are accepted in Finnish, English, and Swedish.

 master’s thesis award